 Think of keywords as the means by which your web site is sorted in that gigantic index called a search engine, whether it’s Yahoo, Bing, Google, Ask or any of the other general search engines we all use every day.
 Choose the right keywords and your site will be placed in the proper “file folder” of the search engine.
 Choose ambiguous keywords, or conflicting keywords, and search engine bots won’t know where to file your site within its index.

 With keywords, it’s better to be clear than clever so keep it simple, constantly tweak your list, test new keywords against existing keywords and make it a good web business practice to constantly refine the keywords in your HTML code and on site.

-Bots aren’t bright so explain, exactly, what your web site is about to ensure you’re properly indexed.
-It could well mean the difference between fast growth and business success and a web site with cob webs on the home page.
+Bots aren’t bright so explain.
+What is your website about?
+Do you want your website properly indexed?
+Most important, this could well mean the difference between fast growth and business success and a web site with cob webs on the home page.

 Which would you rather own?